 Hatchery operations have many direct impacts on wild salmon.
 Science shows hatchery fish increase the risks of disease and parasites in wild salmon.
 The hatchery facilities themselves can degrade wild salmon habitat through blocked passages or water withdrawals.
 As important as these direct impacts are, the genetic and competition issues are of greatest concern.

-Please watch the video and send a message to Fisheries and Oceans Minister Bernadette Jordan and B.C.
+Please watch the video and send a message to B.C.
 Premier John Horgan and B.C.
 Parliamentary Secretary for fisheries and aquaculture that salmon hatcheries are not a silver bullet for wild fish problems, and that stimulus spending should go to other programs, like community-led science and habitat restoration.